 There are many forests in the adjoining regions of Karimganj that are worth a visit.
-The town is more a place of relaxation than a hectic sightseeing tour.
-The natural beauty of the small town surrounded by hills and small meandering river flowing through it, this is Karimganj for you.
+This town is more a place of relaxation than a hectic sightseeing tour.
+The natural beauty of the small town is surrounded by hills and a small meandering river flowing through it, this is Karimganj for you.
 The district is surrounded on three sides by hills.

-You can fly till Kumbhirgram and then drive for a couple of hours to reach here.
+You can fly to Kumbhirgram and then drive for a couple of hours to reach here.
 If you are travelling by train, look for Badarpur Junction, the main railway hub for the Barak valley and southern Assam.
-The rail junction is 32 kms from Karimganj.
-By road you will be travelling 335 km from Guwahati through National Highway 44 to reach here.
+The rail junction is 32 km from Karimganj.
+By road, you will be travelling 335 km from Guwahati through National Highway 44 to reach here.

-The Karimganj district is bounded on the North and west by Bangladesh; on the South is Mizoram and Tripura and on the east is Hailakandi district of Assam.
+The Karimganj district is bounded on the North and west by Bangladesh; on the South are Mizoram and Tripura and on the east is Hailakandi district of Assam.

-Karimganj district has only one sub division and that is Karimganj.
-A number of rivers such as Kushiara, Longai and Shingla flow through the district.
-Majority of the population here are Bengalis speaking the Sylheti dialect.
+Karimganj district has only one subdivision and that is Karimganj.
+A number of rivers such as Kushiara, Longai, and Shingla flow through the district.
+The majority of the population here are Bengalis speaking the Sylheti dialect.

-Karimganj town is an important trade and commerce center.
-International trade with Bangladesh also takes place through this town.
+Karimganj town is an important trade and commerce centre.
+International trade with Bangladesh also takes place throughout this town.
 There are major cargo-terminal, jetty, warehouses etc. in the town.

-Sri Kancha Kanti Devi Temple – About 90 kms from Karimganj on the way to Kumbhigram airport, the famous temple of Sri Kancha Kanti Devi.
+Sri Kancha Kanti Devi Temple – About 90 km from Karimganj on the way to Kumbhigram airport, the famous temple of Sri Kancha Kanti Devi.

-Jatinga – Located 95 kms away from Karimganj is this wonderful and mysterious place. more
+Jatinga – Located 95 km away from Karimganj is this wonderful and mysterious place. more

 A visit to the tea gardens – There are some tea gardens located around Karimganj.
 Some of the tea gardens are really very beautiful.